 A drip campaign is a method used in direct marketing to acquire customers through automation and lead nurture programs.
 It involves a series of actions that occur over longer periods of time in order to nurture records through the marketing funnel.

-From the Drip Campaigns settings page, you can use the “Choose” dropdown to Edit, Duplicate, or Delete drip campaigns.
+From the Drip Campaigns settings page, you can use the button options to Edit, Duplicate, or Delete drip campaigns.

-To create a new custom drip campaign, click the green “Create Drip Campaign” button at the top of the page.
+To create a new custom drip campaign, click the orange “Add Drip Campaign” button at the top of the page.

 Define your target audience via enrolled records and enrollment criteria.
 Then, create the sequence of communications or actions that will be sent out once the initiation status (and tags if applicable) are met.
 The drip campaign will run until the record reaches the “end status” that is defined on this page or until the drip campaign runs out of steps and content.

 You can duplicate an existing campaign to create a new campaign with a similar workflow.
-Click the “Choose” dropdown in the actions column and select “Duplicate” to copy your campaigns.
+Click the “Duplicate” icon to the left of the campaign you wish to copy.
 The campaign will have the word “copy” after the title to indicate the new copied campaign to edit.

 If your campaign status is “OFF” then this campaign will be inactive and no actions that you define here will take place.
-Turning this to “ON” will activate the drip workflow when records reach enrollment criteria.
+Turning this to “ON” in the top right will activate the drip workflow when records reach enrollment criteria.

-Shape’s Drip Campaigns are initiated by statuses and ended by statuses.
+Shape’s Drip Campaigns are initiated by statuses and ended by statuses as well.
 Choose the status that initiates this campaign.
-There can only be one initiation status and as soon as a record hits the initiation status (with the campaign set to ON) they will be enrolled in these communications.
+There can only be one initiation status and as soon as a record hits the initiation status (with the campaign set to Active) they will be enrolled in these communications.

 It is important to note that a record that has been previously enrolled into a campaign can be enrolled again if they are moved back into the enrollment status.